liboyue/BOOM/README.md

 - Flexible: we offer common modules for QA pipelines, and it is very easy to develop your own modules.
 - Parameter tuning: automatically run on all possible parameter combinations and saves the results.
 - High efficiency: we use multiple processes to run the whole pipeline.
+- Compatibility: only compatible with Python 2.

 ## Installation
-First, install [RabbitMQ](https://www.rabbitmq.com/download.html) and Python3.
+First, install [RabbitMQ](https://www.rabbitmq.com/download.html) and `pip`.

 Then, clone the repository, run